ldm0/corda-docs/content/en/docs/corda-os/4.5/api-vault-query.md

-* `VaultCustomQueryCriteria` provides the means to specify one or many arbitrary expressions on attributes defined by a custom contract state that implements its own schema as described in the [Persistence](api-persistence.md) documentation and associated examples.
+* `VaultCustomQueryCriteria` provides the means to specify one or many arbitrary expressions on attributes defined by a custom contract state that implements its own schema as described in the [API: Persistence](api-persistence.md) documentation and associated examples.
 Custom criteria expressions are expressed using one of the following type-safe forms of
 `CriteriaExpression`: `BinaryLogical`, `Not`, `ColumnPredicateExpression`, and `AggregateFunctionExpression`.
 The `ColumnPredicateExpression` allows for the specification of arbitrary criteria using the previously enumerated operator